raj9011/AIDS-Semester-7/README.md

 CO3 : Evaluate and analyze the retrieved information

 - Probabilistic Retrieval: Review of Basic Probability Theory; The Probability Ranking Principle:
-The 1/0 loss case, the PRP with retrieval costs; The Binary Independence Model; Term Frequency; An appraisal and some extensions: An appraisal of probabilistic models, tree-structured dependencies between terms, Okapi BM25: a non-binary model, Bayesian network approaches to IR, Relevance Feedback, Field Weights:BM25F.
+The 1/0 loss case, the PRP with retrieval costs; An appraisal and some extensions: An appraisal of probabilistic models, tree-structured dependencies between terms, Okapi BM25: a non-binary model, Bayesian network approaches to IR , Field Weights:BM25F.
 - Language models for information retrieval: generating queries from documents; Language models: finite automata and language models; types of language models; multinomial distributions over words; Ranking with Language Models; Divergence from Randomness, Passage Retrieval, and